David Álvarez (artist)

-David Álvarez (born 1976) is the creator of the comic strip Yenny and illustrator and storyboard artist for DC Comics, Looney Tunes series, Disney and other companies.
+David Álvarez (born 1976) is the creator of the comic strips Yenny and Kotto Kotorra, and is illustrator and storyboard artist for DC Comics, the Looney Tunes series, Disney and other companies.

 Early years

 Álvarez was born in San Juan, Puerto Rico.
 As a child, he enjoyed drawing and by the time he was five years old, he would spend hours on end watching Disney Movies.
 He tried to draw the characters that he saw with unusual expressions on their faces. Álvarez received his primary and secondary education in his hometown.

 Yenny

 Álvarez enrolled in the University of Puerto Rico after graduating from high school and continued to study art.
 In 1998, while still a student, he began to draw his first comic strip, Zacha and Anyelin, which was published in the local newspaper.
 He paid for his college expenses with the money earned.
 The comic strip eventually became known as "Yenny".
 Yenny is a beautiful girl with a pet iguana who wants to become a model; the only problem is that she has enormous feet.
 With the success of Yenny, Álvarez decided to self-publish a comic book called Changuy with David Martínez, about a Batman-like crow.